Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach: Introduction

-Motivated by advancements in Deep BSDE algorithms and the Markovian iteration scheme of \cite{bender2008time}, this paper aims to extend the Markovian iteration framework to FBSDEs with $Z$-coupling.
-Specifically, we prove the convergence of the discretized equation and derive an associated error estimate via a fixed-point argument, providing an efficient algorithm that is consistent with our theoretical findings.
-Additionally, our results may also justify the use of the Deep BSDE method for $Z$-coupling.
-As noted by \cite{bender2008time}, controlling the Lipschitz constants of the decoupling fields for both $Y$ and $Z$ over time steps and iterations is a major challenge when including $Z$ in the forward equation.
-To overcome this difficulty, we employ a differentiation approach for $Z$ inspired by the Feynman-Kac formula.
-Under generalized weak and monotonicity conditions, we adapt the framework of \cite{bender2008time} to derive the convergence result for the $Z$-coupling case.
+Motivated by the advances in Deep BSDE algorithms and the Markovian iteration method of \cite{bender2008time}, this paper aims to extend the Markovian iteration framework to FBSDEs with $Z$-coupling.
+As observed in \cite{bender2008time}, incorporating the $Z$ process into the forward equation introduces substantial difficulties, primarily due to the need for a uniform control of the Lipschitz constants of the decoupling fields across both time steps and iterations.
+To address this challenge, we employ a differentiation-based treatment of the $Z$ process inspired by the Feynman--Kac formula.
+Under generalized weak coupling and monotonicity conditions, we are able to adapt and extend the techniques in \cite{bender2008time} for establishing the convergence of the numerical scheme in the presence of $Z$-coupling, and deriving an associated error estimate.
+In addition, we develop an efficient algorithm for computing the resulting numerical scheme.
+As a byproduct of our analysis, the convergence result for the discretized scheme provides theoretical support for the application of Deep BSDE methods to FBSDEs with $Z$-coupling.

-The rest of the article is organized as follows.
-Section \ref{sec2} presents an extension of the Markovian iteration method for $Z$-coupled FBSDEs and discusses the challenges in controlling the Lipschitz constants of the approximated decoupling fields.
-Section \ref{sec3} establishes the convergence of the iterative scheme under the proposed differentiation setting and derives a generalized weak and monotonicity condition for the $Z$-coupling case.
-Section \ref{sec4} provides numerical examples illustrating the convergence behavior in both time and iteration steps, validating our theoretical results.
+The remainder of this paper is organized as follows.
+In Section \ref{sec2}, we extend the Markovian iteration method to $Z$-coupled FBSDEs and discuss the challenges associated with controlling the Lipschitz constants of the approximated decoupling fields, which motivates the introduction of a differentiation-based approach.
+Section \ref{sec3} establishes the convergence of the proposed iterative scheme under this framework and derives the corresponding generalized weak coupling and monotonicity conditions for the $Z$-coupling case.
+Finally, Section \ref{sec4} presents an efficient algorithm for computing the resulting numerical scheme, and provides numerical examples illustrating the convergence behavior with respect to both the time discretization and the iteration steps, thereby confirming the theoretical results.